 Castle and Castle Wildland Provincial Parks just became provincial parks on Feb 15, 2017, joining the revered status of Alberta’s other provincial parks like Writing-On-Stone and Dinosaur Provincial Park.

 Before that, it was known as the Castle Wilderness.
-For simplicity, I’ll simply refer to them collectively as Castle Provincial Park.
+For simplicity, I’ll simply refer to them collectively as Castle Provincial Park or Castle Wilderness.

 Location of Castle Provincial Park

-It’s located in the southwestern corner of Alberta, Canada, ~225km south from Calgary.
+Castle Parks is located in the southwestern corner of Alberta, Canada, ~225km south of Calgary.
 I grew up in the town of Pincher Creek, just 20km away.

 It was where I developed my passion for adventure and the outdoors.
 It served as my playground when I was a child.
 And it played a part in me founding an outdoor tour company that encourages people to get outdoors and be active on their vacations.